 - Wireless sensor networks are usually utilized to monitor a target area by sensing the physical or environmental conditions (e.g., temperature, sound, and pressure).
-Administrators of the sensor networks would like to enforce location distinction to prevent an unauthorized person from moving the sensors away from the area of interest. - Wireless networks are vulnerable to the sybil attack due to the broadcast nature of the wireless medium [3].
-In a sybil attack, an adversary forges a significant amount of fake user identities to fool a networked system.
-By enforcing location distinction, the administrator can tell whether or not all identities are originated from the same location, and thus detect such attacks. - Active radio frequency identification (RFID) tags are often used in warehouses for tracking inventory and maintaining the physical security.
+Administrators of the sensor networks would like to enforce location distinction to prevent an unauthorized person from moving the sensors away from the area of interest. - Wireless networks are vulnerable to sybil attacks due to the broadcast nature of the wireless medium [3].
+Here, an adversary forges a significant amount of fake user identities to fool a networked system.
+Location distinction can tell whether or not all identities are originated from the same location, and thus detect such attacks. - Active radio frequency identification (RFID) tags are often used in warehouses for tracking inventory and maintaining the physical security.
 It has been assumed that "location distinction is critical to provide a warning and to be able to focus resources (e.g., security, cameras, and personnel) on moving objects" [1].

-Location distinction using wireless physical layer information has been extensively studied during the past several years (e.g., [1-6]).
-Scientists discovered that wireless channels normally exhibit the spatial uncorrelation property; i.e., the characteristics of the wireless channel become uncorrelated every a half carrier wavelength over distance [7].
+Location distinction using wireless physical layer information has been extensively studied during the past several years (e.g., [1]-[6]).
+Scientists have discovered that wireless channel characteristics become uncorrelated every half carrier